-How an Air Impact Wrench Works
+How An Air Impact Wrench Works

-A pneumatic impact wrench or an air impact wrench is a power tool that makes use of air source to remove as well as tighten nuts and bolts at speed.
+A pneumatic impact wrench or an air impact wrench is a power tool that makes use of air source to remove as well as tighten nuts and bolts at high-speed.
 This power tool is different from other types of power wrenches as this tool can actually deliver torque in instant jolts and not in a steady force.
 This power tool makes use of strong twisting motions to free stubborn bolts that have become rather tight due to rust and other elements.
 With this tool's multiple sharp as well as short torque applications, this can remove even the most stubborn fasteners.

-Power and Performance of an Air Impact Wrench
+Power And Performance Of An Air Impact Wrench

-In terms of power, an impact wrench is used by mechanics to remove and unfasten lug nuts as well as other bolted parts of a vehicle.
+Concerning power, an impact wrench is used by mechanics to remove and unfasten lug nuts as well as other bolted parts of a vehicle.
 This is an ideal tool for many mechanics as this offers high power output and torque.
 Moreover, this tool requires less manual tuning on the part of the mechanic.
 This type of tool is called an impact wrench as this operates through a spinning motor, which delivers a shock of power to the bolt or nut.
 In return, this shock loosens as well as turns the nut rather quickly, allowing it to be removed.

-Learning More about the Tool’s Design
+Learning More About The Tool’s Design

-Steps to Operate an Air Impact Wrench
+3 Steps To Operate An Air Impact Wrench

 Step 1: Assembly